prack/php-rack/README.md

 * Mock_Request: Fake requests for testing
 * Mock_Response: Fake responses for testing, delegates some methods
 * RewindableInput: Adds rewindability to any stream
+* Runtime: records the runtime of a partial or full stack of middleware apps
 * ShowExceptions: Catches uncaught exceptions and show them as pretty HTML with context
 * URLMap: Used by Builder to map middleware (stacks) to a URL endpoints
 * Utils_HeaderHash: A case-insensitive, multiple-value supporting assoc array wrapper